- Out of stock 27in iMac suggests a new model is coming soon!

 Currently you’ll find either a 27in or 21.5in display on the iMac.
 With many modern displays larger than 30in, the 27in iMac display looks small by comparison and the 21.5in is just tiny.

-With smaller bezels we could conceivably see a 30in display on the larger iMac without the display being much bigger, while the smaller model could gain a 24in display.
+With smaller bezels we could conceivably see a 30in display on the larger iMac without the display being much bigger, while our calculations suggest the smaller model could gain a 24in display.
+However the rumours (via the China Times) suggest that the new smaller iMac screen will in fact measure 23in diagonally.
+We have this article about the 23in iMac rumours.

 We could potentially see a 32in screen on a larger iMac - similar to Apple's new Pro Display XDR which measures 32in and offers 6K resolution.

 In addition to more pixels we could also see HDR.
-The iMac screen is already able to display one billion colours, which is great, it’s just that until Apple offers support for 4K HDR content on the iMac display all the new content that Apple’s been working on for its TV+ streaming service (which will be available on the Mac via the TV app) will be squeezed into the P3 colour profile.
+The iMac screen is already able to display one billion colours, which is great, it’s just that until Apple offers support for 4K HDR content on the iMac display all the new content that Apple’s produced for its TV+ streaming service (which is available on the Mac via the TV app) will be squeezed into the P3 colour profile.
 Surely Apple will want to make sure that this content will look its best on an iMac screen.

 A quick look at the new Pro Display XDR can give us an insight to some of the other features we could gain with the new iMac screen, although we certainly wouldn't expect to see them all.